 The Note Purchase Agreement and Bank Credit Agreement contain customary restrictive covenants applicable to the Operating Partnership including limitations on the incurrence of additional indebtedness, creation of liens and sale of assets.
 In addition, the Operating Partnership must maintain certain ratios of Consolidated Funded Indebtedness to Consolidated EBITDA and Consolidated EBITDA to Consolidated Interest Expense.
-These Agreements also provide that the Operating Partnership will not, directly or indirectly, declare, make or incur any liability to make any Restricted Payments (including distributions to the Partnership), except that the Operating Partnership may declare, make or incur a liability to make a Restricted Payment during each fiscal quarter, if: (a) the amount of such Restricted Payment, together with all other Restricted Payments during such quarter, do not exceed Available Cash with respect to the immediately preceding quarter; and (b) no default or event of default exists before such Restricted Payment and after giving effect thereto.
-The Agreements provide that in the quarter preceding a quarter in which an interest payment is to be made on the Notes, Available Cash is required to reflect a reserve equal to 50% of the interest to be paid on the Notes.
-In addition, in the third, second and first quarters preceding a quarter in which a scheduled principal payment is to be made on the Notes, Available Cash is required to reflect a reserve equal to 25%, 50% and 75%, respectively, of the principal amount to be repaid on such payment date.
+These Agreements also provide that the Operating Partnership may declare, make or incur a liability to make a Restricted Payment during each fiscal quarter, if: (a) the amount of such Restricted Payment, together with all other Restricted Payments during such quarter, do not exceed Available Cash with respect to the immediately preceding quarter; and (b) no default or event of default exists before such Restricted Payment and after giving effect thereto.
+The Agreements provide that Cash is required to reflect a reserve equal to 50% of the interest to be paid on the Notes.
+In addition, in the third, second and first quarters preceding a quarter in which a scheduled principal payment is to be made the Notes, Available Cash is required to reflect a reserve equal to 25%, 50% and 75%, respectively, of the principal amount to be repaid on such payment dates.